ejasquith/kendal-chess-club/README.md

 ## Contact Page

 The contact page includes a form for users to fill in personal details, add a message, and subscribe to the club's newsletter.
 The form doesn't function, instead sending a GET request to a feedback page to simulate the functionality.
+In a future release, I would program the form with a POST request and have the data stored in a database.

 The form has input validation, with name and email address being required, and enforcing the email field being in the correct format.